-We’re delighted to announce our 2015 NZSO National Youth Orchestra Composer in Residence is Salina Fisher.
+We’re delighted to announce our 2017 NZSO National Youth Orchestra Composer in Residence is Celeste Oram.

 Could you be the next NZSO National Youth Orchestra Composer-in-Residence?

-The NZSO are now accepting applications for the 2016 NZSO National Youth Orchestra Composer-in-Residence position.
+The NZSO are now accepting applications for a second 2017 NZSO National Youth Orchestra Composer-in-Residence position.

-The commission for the Composer-in-Residence will be to write a 10 minute orchestral work for the opening of the mid-year 2016 National Youth Orchestra programme.
+The commission for the Composer-in-Residence will be to write a 10 minute piece for the mid-year 2017 National Youth Orchestra programme.

 To apply you need to submit a portfolio of previous works, with recording(s) if you have them, a cover letter including your contact details and DOB, and a short proposal for what you might do with the commission (text or notation).

 You must be a New Zealand resident and 30 years of age or younger.

 Applications to be received by Monday 1 August 2016

 CONDITIONS OF ENTRY